 Visit Data Curation: Data collected at RBS research clinic visits has been aggregated into meaningful categories across 12 visits spanning 44 years.
 Variable codes and formats have been harmonized across visits.
 A unique and valuable feature of the RBS archive is the creation of longitudinal datasets across all research visits for most data groups, facilitating life-course approaches.

 Visit Data Description: Each data group has a separate page accessed via a drop down menu under the Visit Data tab.
 A link to the data dictionary is provided at the top of each data group page, followed by an overall description of the data group and a summary table of the topics included in the data set.
 Detailed information is provided on methods used in collecting the data, along with pertinent references.
 The amount of methods detail provided is commensurate with the complexity and variability of the data acquisition procedures.

-Pending Data: Longitudinal datasets are being created from 32 nearly annual mailers for Data Groups amenable to self-report (e.g. cardiovascular disease and diabetes), and will be provided in the appropriate Data Group as they become available.
-Data from sub-topics with few or only one evaluation (e.g. subclinical cardiovascular disease) will be provided in cross-sectional datasets.
-In addition, a wealth of information on a wide-variety of topics collected from the mailers will be provided as cross-sectional datasets for each individual mailer.
+Pending Data: A wealth of information on a wide-variety of topics was collected from 32 annual mailers beginning in 1977.
+The most recent mailer was in 2017; mailer data collection is on-going.
+Mailer data are provided as cross-sectional datasets for each individual mailer.
 See the Mailer Summary table for information on individual mailer topics.
 These data will be available April 2020.

 Data Access: The RBS data are openly available for download (via the Data Access tab), after reviewing and agreeing to the terms and conditions described in the Data Use Agreement.
 Multiple data files may be downloaded during one session; however, agreeing to the Data Use Agreement is required for each entry into the data download section of the website.